1stOctet/YouWillUnderstandWhenYouAreOlder/Readme.md

 https://github.com/1stOctet/YouWillUnderstandWhenYouAreOlder

 Setup
 - Create an account on typing club or khan academy as a parent.
-Do not use facebook or google to log in.
-For this to work you need to create an "old school" email login.
+Do not use a LINKED facebook or LINKED google account to log in.

+- For this to work you need to create an "old school" email login.
 This is important because we will have a nodejs script that will log in as you to check your child's account for points.

 - Todo (Explain how to install Linux on a rasperry pi or old computer)